 When Icelandic_Beauty reaches 200 Chic Points, she will be in the Style Council!

 Yes, I’ve voted in a few elections now.
 I’m almost as excited about this one as I was 4 years ago.
 I got my ballots in the mail today and have already completed them, haha.
-I live in Washington Sate and we have a very important referendum on the ballot that I’m very happy to get the chance to vote for :)posted almost 2 years ago
+I live in Washington Sate and we have a very important referendum on the ballot that I’m very happy to get the chance to vote for :)posted about 2 years ago

 In my country the system is quite different from American one, it’s a lot easier and most of people vote.
 Btw I vote since i’m 18 and i think everybody should get the chance to express their opinions when we talk about politics since that affects their lives. (sorry for my terrible english)posted almost 2 years ago